Geoff Ward’s scholarship examines the haunting legacies of historical racial violence and implications for redress.

 - Ward, G. (2016).
 "Microclimates of Racial Meaning: Historical Racial Violence and Environmental Impacts."
 Wisconsin Law Review, 575.
 LINK

-- Memory for the Future, a year-long "studiolab" combining study of the interlinked histories and legacies of colonialism, slavery, and genocide with the development of curatorial skills and public educational projects.
+- Memory for the Future, a year-long "studiolab" combining study of the interlinked histories and legacies of colonialism, slavery, and genocide with the development of public humanities projects.

 - Monumental Anti-Racism, a StoryMap exploring the racial politics of public memory, and highlighting global practices and student proposals centering anti-racist commemorative intervention.

 - The Racial Violence Archive, a digital resource for research, teaching, and engagement focusing on histories of racial violence and their legacies today.

 - Truths and Reckonings: The Art of Transformative Racial Justice, an exhibition at the Mildred Lane Kemper Art Museum and John M. Olin Library at Washington University (Spring 2020 and online).